Skip to main content

 Optimizing Trade Execution for ETFs of All Levels of Liquidity

-The liquidity of the SPDR® S&P 500® (SPY) sets the benchmark of implementation flexibility for a wide array of trading strategies.
+The liquidity of the SPDR® S&P 500® ETF (SPY) sets the benchmark of implementation flexibility for a wide array of trading strategies.
 Trading less liquid ETFs efficiently often requires more attention to the details.

 Sales Execution and Institutional Strategy